U.S. News Rankings

 |School type||private, coed college|

 When applying to Wells College, it's important to note the application deadline is March 1, and the early action deadline and the early decision deadline are December 15 and December 15, respectively.
 Scores for either the ACT or SAT test are due March 1.
 The application fee at Wells College is $40.
-It is selective, with an acceptance rate of 62.7 percent and an early acceptance rate of 70.5 percent.
+It is selective, with an acceptance rate of 62.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.